-

 Accommodation: 3* Hotel, Val di Fassa (B&B basis)

-Return private transfer from Val di Fassa to Verona, Venice Marco Polo or Treviso Airport (included).
-Be prepared for an early start.
-It’s a 2hr 45min transfer so if your flight is at 11am, we’ll aim to have you collected at 6.15am.
+DepartMake your own way back to Verona, Venice Marco Polo or Treviso Airports by public transport, hire car or optional private transfer.
+If you book a transfer be prepared for an early start.
+Depending on your airport, it is a 2½ – 3hr transfer, so if your flight is at 11am, we’ll aim to have you collected between 6-6.30am prompt.

 Why book with Collett’s?